EmilyNerdGirl/ESPHomeDesigner/README.md

 **No more hand-coding ESPHome display lambdas! 🎉**

 Building a custom smart display for Home Assistant?
-Frustrated with manually writing YAML and guessing coordinates?
+Frustrated with manually writing C++ lambdas and guessing coordinates?

 **Meet your new HMI Designer.**